bartimusprimed/vbc/README.md

 ## Changelog
 **0.0.2**
 - Added in the timestamp to the transactions.
-- Changed some test cases (I was wanting to use precomputed hashes but since I added in time to the transactions, I needed to change the test cases to proof.
+- Changed some test cases (I was wanting to use precomputed hashes but since I added in time to the transactions, I needed to change the test cases to use proof.
 You can still create a blockchain without a proof parameter "" and it still works)

 **0.0.1**